AliSoftware/alisoftware.github.io/_posts/2016-02-28-being-lazy.md

 And just like that, using this `lazy` keyword, we achieve the exact same behavior with way less code to write!

-* If we access the `smallImage` lazy var without affecting a specific value to it beforehand, then _and only then_ will the default value be computed
+* If we access the `smallImage` lazy var without affecting a specific value to it beforehand, then _and only then_ will the default value be computed then returned.
+Then if we access the property later again, the value will already have been computed once so it will just return that stored value.
 * If we gave `smallImage` and explicit value before accessing it, then the computational-intensive default value will never be computed, and the explicit value we gave will be returned instead
 * If we never access the `smallImage` property ever, its default value won't be computed either!